pjsip/pjproject_docs/docs/source/overview/intro.rst

 .. note::

-    Later in :ref:`get_started` we will discuss considerations for selecting :ref:`which_api_to_use`
+    Later in :any:`get_started_toc` we will discuss considerations for selecting :ref:`which_api_to_use`

 To avoid naming confusion between PJSIP as organization name (as in